M66B/NetGuard/ADBLOCKING.md

 * you cannot exclude a single app from ad blocking because Android resolves domain names on behalf of all apps
 * **ad blocking is provided as-is**, see also [here](https://forum.xda-developers.com/showpost.php?p=71805655&postcount=4668)
 * **ad blocking is not available when NetGuard was installed from the Google Play store!** (disable automatic updates of NetGuard in the Play store application)

+** Some browsers (and also apps) now use DNS over TLS (DoT) or DNS over HTTPS (DoH).
+If one of the two protocols is active in the browser, NetGuard cannot "see" the outgoing DNS requests (due to encryption).
+They still flow through NetGuard, but are not treated as DNS requests, but as normal connections (via port 853 or 443).
+It is therefore not sufficient to disable Private DNS within Android, but you must also check the settings for DoT and DoH (especially for browsers).

 <br />